 Students Who Withdraw from all Courses in a Semester

-Federal regulations require the OCCC Financial Aid Office to perform a calculation to determine the dollar amount of earned and unearned Federal Student Aid Funds for students who officially or unofficially withdraw from a semester.
+Federal regulations require the OCCC Financial Aid Office to perform a calculation to determine the dollar amount of earned and unearned Federal Student Aid funds for students who officially or unofficially withdraw from a semester.
+Students must attend 60% of the semester to earn all funds.
 Any unearned funds must be returned to the appropriate Federal Student Aid program within 45 days of the determination that the student withdrew.

 Total Withdrawal Before Completing 60% of the semester

 Financial aid recipients who withdraw (officially or unofficially) and have completed 60% or less of the semester at the time of withdrawal are subject to the Return of Title IV federal fund regulations (R2T4).
 For a 16-week semester, 60% is approximately 10 weeks.

 For the purpose of determining a refund to the Title IV programs, a student shall be deemed to have withdrawn from the College if any of the following occurs:

 - The student withdraws (officially or unofficially) from the College.

 - The College determines the student has failed to maintain Satisfactory Academic Progress, failed to abide by the College’s policies and procedures, or failed to meet financial requirements.

 - The student failed to attend for 14 consecutive days (excluding holidays and scheduled breaks).

 For the purpose of determining the date that a student withdrew, the student shall be determined to have withdrawn when any of the following occurs: